Jamcdonald120/Titancraft-Above-Wiki/docs/intro.md

 [Season 10 and earlier](./old/intro.md)

+- Use regular bug reporting in server links
 - Transportation
+	- Walk faster on paths
 	- Horses
+		- Deposit of 1 titan shard is required
 		- No elytra
 		- Get deposit back when returning horse
-	- Walk faster on paths
+	- Chorus fruit work in some spots
 	- 2 other undocumented means of transporation
+		- Special elytra?
 - Well
 	- Need titan shard
 	- Choose category